emanuelromano/timeboard-time-service/README.md

 - HTTP/1.0 compatible
 - Compatible with legacy clients using plain HTTP
 - Versioned REST API
-- Designed for legacy Palm OS devices
+- Designed for TimeBoard and TBTS on Palm OS
+- Environment-based configuration
 - Self-hostable using Python and Flask
 - Reverse proxy friendly (Nginx + Gunicorn)
-- Per-client rate limiting
+- Configurable per-client rate limiting

 ## Design Goals

 TBTS was designed with the following goals in mind:

+- Provide a dedicated time service for TimeBoard and TBTS.
 - Keep the API simple and lightweight.
 - Maximize compatibility with legacy Palm OS devices.
 - Minimize resource usage.